Ali Mardan Khan Domki

 Ali Mardan Khan Domki is a political figure hailing from Balochistan, Pakistan.
-He has been the Caretaker Chief Minister of Balochistan from 18 August 2023 to February 2024.
+He was the Caretaker Chief Minister of Balochistan from 18 August 2023 to February 2024.
 The inauguration event took place at the Governor's House, with the oath being administered by Governor Abdul Wali Kakar.

 Domki is from the Lehri region of Balochistan.
 He is the son of the late Mir Hazor Bakhsh Domki, a previous senator who served as a legislator between 1975 and 1977.
 His appointment as the interim Chief Minister was a result of a decision made by a parliamentary committee, subsequently receiving endorsement through an official directive from the provincial governor.